 Performances by Takeo Rivera '08 and Student groups Stanford Asian American Theater Project and Stanford O-Tone.

 Sunday, April 2

-Enjoy a delicious dim sum brunch while discussing the weekend’s learnings with your fellow alumni and new friends.
-This activity will require a separate $30 fee.
+Enjoy a delicious dim sum brunch while discussing the weekend’s learnings with your fellow alumni and new friends. $35 separate fee.
+Details and sign-up in advance here.

 Grab your walking shoes for an educational tour of the west’s own version of Ellis Island.
-We’ll take you to Angel Island to learn about the early immigrant journeys of Chinese-Americans.
-This activity will require a separate $50 fee.
+We’ll take you to Angel Island to learn about the early immigrant journeys of Chinese-Americans. $10 separate fee.
+Details and sign-up in advance here.